About the Xenarthra

 The establishment in 2005 of this project was to convey a conservation message by means of creating an education and sustainable product.
 This message has three layers, first, sloths are beautiful and gentle animals, which should be appreciated by all Surinamers; second, people should not take animals from the wild or from their mothers to live with people; and third, awareness-raising about habitat loss.

-The ultimate goal of this project is to have children and adults rediscover their bond with nature and their own humanity and compassion by means of an original Surinamese product.
+The ultimate goal of this project is to have children and adults rediscover their bond with nature and their own humanity and compassion by becoming engaged in the fate of the sloths.
 The Green Heritage Fund Suriname is convinced that if we are not able of restoring this bond we will ultimately hamper the survival of the human species.
 The situation of the sloth goes hand in hand with making people more aware of the threat that habitat loss means to all species, including humans.